Azure/fleet/docs/howtos/envelope-object.md

-# How-to Guide: To propagate resources using ClusterResourcePlacement API without unintended side effects on the hub clusters
+# How-to Guide: To propagate resources using ClusterResourcePlacement API without unintended side effects on the hub cluster

-# Propagating Resources with Envelope Objects
+## Propagating Resources with Envelope Objects

 This guide provides instructions on propagating a set of resources from the hub cluster to joined member clusters within an envelope object.